vltansky/tailwind/README.md

 ## Usage with Nx

 In Nx, you can either use `AngularCLI` or `NxCLI`.
-If you setup your Nx Workspace to use `AngularCLI`, the usage is the same as above.
-If you setup your Nx Workspace with `NxCLI`, follow the steps:
+If you set up your Nx Workspace to use `AngularCLI`, the usage is the same as above.
+If you set up your Nx Workspace with `NxCLI`, follow the steps:

 Install `@ngneat/tailwind` first:

 ```
-npm i -D @ngneat/tailwind tailwindcss postcss
+npm i -D @ngneat/tailwind tailwindcss postcss autoprefixer
-yarn add -D @ngneat/tailwind tailwindcss postcss
+yarn add -D @ngneat/tailwind tailwindcss postcss autoprefixer
 ```

 then execute the schematics: